General Dynamics Corporation (GD): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $271.31, which is $32.03 above the current price.
-GD currently public float of 261.25M and currently shorts hold a 1.03% ratio of that float.
-Today, the average trading volume of GD was 1.59M shares.
+GD currently public float of 260.92M and currently shorts hold a 1.04% ratio of that float.
+Today, the average trading volume of GD was 1.65M shares.

 GD’s Market Performance

-GD stocks went down by -0.81% for the week, with a monthly jump of 0.04% and a quarterly performance of 12.76%, while its annual performance rate touched 24.16%.
-The volatility ratio for the week stands at 3.07% while the volatility levels for the past 30 days are set at 2.27% for General Dynamics Corporation.
-The simple moving average for the period of the last 20 days is -0.80% for GD stocks with a simple moving average of 13.08% for the last 200 days.
+GD stocks went down by -6.58% for the week, with a monthly drop of -8.34% and a quarterly performance of 5.66%, while its annual performance rate touched 16.83%.
+The volatility ratio for the week stands at 3.25% while the volatility levels for the past 30 days are set at 2.57% for General Dynamics Corporation.
+The simple moving average for the period of the last 20 days is -6.38% for GD stocks with a simple moving average of 5.13% for the last 200 days.

 Analysts’ Opinion of GD